 Soil Health Farm Tour

 Farmers in southeastern Minnesota are taking steps to build healthy soil by deploying a range of conservation practices on their land.
-This self guided tour is an opportunity to learn about their experiences.
+Join the partners on July 31 for a bus tour to meet three farmers during a mobile field day!
+Free registration with lunch included.

 Explore the interactive map and resources below.